dhollenbeck/handlebars-plugin-grouping/README.md

 handlebars-plugin-grouping
 ==========================

-A grouping iterator plugin to group collections into groups of definable size.
+A handlebars grouping iterator plugin to group collections into groups of definable size.

 ##Template Usage